-Because the Board is considered to have actual knowledge of Sexual Harassment or allegations of Sexual Harassment if any () Board () Educational Service Provider employee has such knowledge, and because the Board must take specific actions when it has notice of Sexual Harassment or allegations of Sexual Harassment, an Educational Service Provider employee who has independent knowledge of or receives a report involving allegations of sex discrimination and/or Sexual Harassment must notify the/a Title IX Coordinator within two (2) days of learning the information or receiving the report.
+Because the Board is considered to have actual knowledge of Sexual Harassment or allegations of Sexual Harassment if any Educational Service Provider employee has such knowledge, and because the Board must take specific actions when it has notice of Sexual Harassment or allegations of Sexual Harassment, an Educational Service Provider employee who has independent knowledge of or receives a report involving allegations of sex discrimination and/or Sexual Harassment must notify the/a Title IX Coordinator within two (2) days of learning the information or receiving the report.
 The Educational Service Provider employee must also comply with mandatory reporting responsibilities pursuant to M.C.L.
 722.623 and Policy 8462 - Student Abuse and Neglect, if applicable.
-If the Educational Service Provider employee's knowledge is based on another individual bringing the information to the Educational Service Provider employee's attention and the reporting individual submitted a written complaint to the Educational Service Provider employee must provide the written complaint to the Title IX Coordinator.
+If the Educational Service Provider employee's knowledge is based on another individual bringing the information to the Educational Service Provider employee, the Educational Service Provider employee must provide the written complaint to the Title IX Coordinator.